owodzeg/V4Hero/README.md

 Create an environment variable called `SFML_ROOT` that points to a valid SFML root directory.

 After building, an error may appear in relation to a missing OpenAL32.dll.
 You can simply copy it from SFML/bin folder to V4Hero.exe directory.
+The same thing applies to a missing discord_game_sdk.dll, which can be copied from the lib folder within Discord Game SDK package.

 Make sure that you select proper architecture when building.
 Downloading 32-bit SFML will only compile x86 builds and 64-bit SFML will only compile x64 builds.